diz-vara/CarND-Advanced-Lane-Lines/writeup_p4.md

-For thresholding, I used a cobination of:
+At the begining, I used a cobination of:
 - color threshold in S-channels of the HLS color space
 - sobel magntiude threshold
 - sobelX treshold

-The code for thresholding (adoprted from the lesson with minor modifications) you can find in the file `stack.py`
+The code for thresholding (adoprted from the lesson with minor modifications) you can find in the file `thresholds.py` (lines 25 - 144).

 In this image you see 'test2' image with overlayed binary images:
 - blue for S-channel threshold